The Payback

 The Payback is the 37th studio album by American musician James Brown.
-The album was released in December 1973, by Polydor Records.
+The album was released in January 1974 by Polydor Records.
 It was originally scheduled to become the soundtrack for the blaxploitation film Hell Up in Harlem, but was rejected by the film's producers, who dismissed it as "the same old James Brown stuff."

+The Payback is considered a high point in Brown's recording career, and is now regarded by critics as a landmark funk album.
+Its revenge-themed title track, a #1 R&B hit, is one of his most famous songs and an especially prolific source of samples for record producers.

+Background

 A widely repeated story—including by Brown himself—that director Larry Cohen rejected the music as "not funky enough" is denied by Cohen.
 On the DVD commentary track for Black Caesar (to which Hell Up in Harlem is a sequel), Cohen states that executives at American International Pictures were already unhappy with Brown for delivering songs much longer than expected on Black Caesar and Slaughter's Big Rip-Off and opted for a deal with Motown Records instead.
 Cohen said the absence of Brown's music from Harlem still "breaks [his] heart."

-It went to #1 on the Soul Albums chart for two weeks and cracked the Pop Albums chart in the Top 40.
+The Payback was a success, going to number one on the Billboard Soul Albums chart for two weeks and cracking the Billboard 200 albums chart in the Top 40.
 It was Brown's only studio album to be certified gold.

-The Payback is considered a high point in Brown's recording career, and is now regarded by critics as a landmark funk album.
-Its revenge-themed title track, a #1 R&B hit, is one of his most famous songs and an especially prolific source of samples for record producers.
-Musically the album is largely cyclic grooves and jamming, but it also features departures into a softer soul-based sound on tracks like "Doing the Best I Can" and "Forever Suffering".
+Musically, The Payback largely features cyclic grooves and jamming, but it also features departures into a softer soul-based sound on tracks such as "Doing the Best I Can" and "Forever Suffering".

 The album was reissued on single CD in 1992 with liner notes by Alan Leeds.